-- you have had muscle pain, tenderness or weakness from other medicines used to treat high cholesterol or triglycerides
+- muscle pain, tenderness or weakness (myopathy) from other medicines used to treat high cholesterol or triglycerides

 Before you start to take it

-you intend to become pregnant or plan to breast feed
+Tell you doctor is become pregnant or plan to breast feed.

 Taking other medicines

-Some medicines should not be taken with SIMVAR as they may increase the risk of muscle side effects with SIMVAR.
+Some medicines must not be taken with simvastatin as they may increase the risk of muscle side effect with this medicine.
 It is particularly important to tell your doctor if you are taking:

 - nefazodone, used to treat depression